Why should I join?

 Yes!
 While you may not have formal (meaning paid) work experience, you certainly have life experience!
 Every step of your journey in life, including your enrollment at GO, has required you to develop and use skills and abilities which can be valuable to a potential employer.
 Working with the Career Prep Coordinator will allow you to brainstorm and create an honest and impressive resume, a resume that will attract the attention of employers, and develop the confidence and professionalism required to compete in today’s job market.

-For more information regarding the TASC exam, visit the State Education Department’s website.
+For more information regarding the GED exam, visit the State Education Department’s website.